 Inside: What foods have prebiotics?
 And how do they fit as part of healthy eating habits?

 Prebiotics seem to play a role in nourishing a healthy gut microbiota.
 It can seem daunting trying to wade through today’s information overload and feel confident in providing good answers when people ask for examples of prebiotic foods.
+Is there a simple prebiotic foods list?

 Not all types of dietary fiber provide prebiotic benefits, as we discussed in part one of this series, which summarizes where today’s research stands on prebiotics’ potential health benefits.
 The good news is that we can translate this complex science into easy, doable choices.